About Harmony House

 Establishment

 Harmony House was established to provide a broad range of services to our community.
 Our primary focus has been on supporting vulnerable groups, including children, families, and the elderly.
-This is achieved through the operation of our three nurseries and various projects that empower the elderly and vulnerable members of our community to live independently, supported by a network of friends, companions and service staff.
+This is achieved through the operation of our three nurseries and various projects that empower members of our community to live independently, supported by a network of friends.
 Our initiatives promote independence, reduce social isolation, and create a strong sense of support and belonging within the community.

 Formation and Early Years